nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Fees Calculation

 TAB automates the updating of individual lesson fees after the lesson has ended.
-Fees Calculation is facilitated by:
+The Fees Calculation is facilitated by:
-* `FeesCalculator` -
+* `FeesCalculator` implements the `Calculator` interface.
+It is responsible for calculates the amount to update for each specific lesson.
+* `LastUpdatedDate` stores the `LocalDateTime` of when the `AddressBook` was last updated.
+* `Money` and its subclass facilitates the payment mechanism.

 When the user launches TAB, in `MainApp#initModel()`, the `FeesCalculator` would update all the outstanding lesson fees in the model.

 --------------------------------------------------------------------------------------------------------------------